 1. Un-credited amounts (cheques/deposits)

 This item mainly affects the cheques.
-Due to the nature of the cheque clearing process, a firm may deposit a cheque and thus debit the cashbook, but the time the bank statement is being prepared, the amounts are not yet available.
+Due to the nature of the cheque clearing process, a firm may deposit a cheque and thus debit the cashbook, but by the time the bank statement is being prepared, the amounts are not yet available.
 The cheque could also bounce and before the bank can communicate to the account holder, the balances in the bank statement and in the cash book will not tally.

 2. Un-presented or outstanding cheques

-These are the cheques issued to the suppliers the firm and shown as payments in the cash book.
+These are the cheques issued to the suppliers by the firm and shown as payments in the cash book.
 The suppliers may hold the cheque for a number of days before presenting it to the bank for payment and thus the bank will not have recorded such a payment in the bank statement hence will reflect a different balance from that in the cash book

 3. Items appearing in the bank statement and missing in the cash book